-The Cayman S also boasts better versatility thanks to its hatchback design.
-Under that rear hatch, there's 9.1 cubic feet of storage -- twice that of a Boxster.
-And under that storage space, ahead of the rear axle, is the Cayman S's 24-valve four-cam 3.4-liter flat-six engine bolted to a six-speed manual transmission.
-A Tiptronic automatic is optional.
-Based on the Boxster S's 3.2 six, the Cayman S's 295-hp six draws its inspiration from a variable intake manifold, cylinder heads imported from the 911 Carrera S, and the 911's VarioCam Plus variable valve timing and lift.
-The engine snaps the Cayman S to attention just off idle, and lays down a flat field of peak torque -- 251 lb-ft -- between 4,400 and 6,000 rpm.
+Based on the Boxster S's 3.2 six, the Cayman S's 295-horsepower six draws its inspiration from a variable intake manifold, cylinder heads imported from the 911 Carrera S, and the 911's VarioCam Plus variable valve timing and lift.
+The engine snaps the Cayman S to attention just off idle, and lays down a flat field of peak torque — 251 pound-feet — between 4,400 and 6,000 rpm.
 There's not a dead spot anywhere in the powerband.
 And in a 2,955-pound car with a close-ratio six-speed, that's a party you don't want to miss.

-Adding a roof to any structure is a sure way to add stiffness, and Porsche tuned this law of physics to the Cayman's advantage.
-The car's newfound structural unity -- it's twice as resistant to flex as the Boxster -- allowed Porsche to play with spring, strut and antiroll bar settings to have the car engage corners much more aggressively, but still maintain ride quality.
-There are other sports cars that are faster than the Cayman S. There are even many performance cars in the $35,000 range that can post similar acceleration times.
-But very few cars approach performance the way the Cayman S does.
-In a way, one could argue that the Cayman S is a return to what the 911 used to be: a focused driver's car.
-If your idea of fun is just heading out to mountain roads on the weekend for no other reason than to just drive, you're going to love this car.
+Platform Soul Adding a roof to any structure is a sure way to add stiffness.
+Porsche tunes this law of physics to the Cayman's advantage.
+The car's newfound structural unity — it's twice as resistant to flex as the Boxster — allows Porsche to play with spring, strut and antiroll bar settings to engage corners much more aggressively, but still maintain ride quality.